AdobeDocs/experience-manager-65.en/help/assets/manage-assets.md

 1. From the [!DNL Assets] user interface, navigate to the desired asset using `Tab` and arrow keys.

-1. Press `Enter` key on the desired asset to open it.
+1. Select `Enter` key on the desired asset to open it.
 You can zoom into assets in preview mode.

 1. To zoom into the asset:
    1. Use `Tab` key to move focus to zoom-in option.
    1. Use `Enter` key to zoom into the image.

-   To zoom out use `Tab` key to move focus to the the zoom-out option and press `Enter`.
+   To zoom out use `Tab` key to move focus to the the zoom-out option and select `Enter`.

 1. Use `Shift` + `Tab` keys to move the focus back on the image.